On August 26, 2025, most cities and towns in Alabama with a mayor-council form of government will hold elections.

 District 5: 1,551 (18%)

 Not sure where you live?
-Click here to view the city’s base map, including color-coded districts (which requires an Acrobat PDF-compatible viewer).
-Note that this file is quite larger due to the included detail and may be slow to load depending on your internet connection.
+Click here to find your address on the city’s base map, where District 4 is shown in orange.
 You may enlarge and zoom to desired areas of the map for more detail.

 And how does city government work — not just in Sylacauga, but statewide?